 How to implement backtracking for a climbing stairs practice in JavaScript?

-In the given problem statement we are asked to implement backtracking for a climbing stairs practice with the help of javascript functionalities.
-In the data structures backtracking is popularly known to explore all the possible solutions.
+In the given problem statement we are asked to implement backtracking for a climbing stairs practice with the help of JavaScript functionalities.
+In data structures, backtracking is popularly known to explore all possible solutions.
 We can solve this problem with the help of a backtracking algorithm.

-Backtracking is a well known algorithm technique, which is basically used to solve the problem statements that include searching for all possible solutions.
-It is based on a depth−first strategy and it is used in combination with a recursive method.
+Backtracking is a well-known algorithmic technique, which is basically used to solve problem statements that include searching for all possible solutions.
+It is based on a depth-first strategy and is used in combination with a recursive method.

 The key components of this technique are:

-• Candidate solution is the partial solution that is being constructed incrementally.
+• Candidate solution - The partial solution that is being constructed incrementally.

-• Constraints are the rules that the candidate solution must satisfy to be considered valid.
+• Constraints - The rules that the candidate solution must satisfy to be considered valid.

-• Feasible solution is a candidate solution that satisfies all the constraints.
+• Feasible solution - A candidate solution that satisfies all the constraints.

-• Backtracking is the process of leaving a candidate solution that violates a constraint and returning to the previous decision point to explore a different path.
+• Backtracking - The process of leaving a candidate solution that violates a constraint and returning to the previous decision point to explore a different path.

-So let's understand the logic of the problem given.
-The problem of climbing stairs is a common example that can be solved using backtracking.
-If we have a staircase of n steps and the possibility to climb either one or two steps at a time, we need to find out the total number of distinct ways to climb to the top of the staircase.
+The climbing stairs problem is a classic example that can be solved using backtracking.
+Given a staircase of n steps and the possibility to climb either 1 or 2 steps at a time, we need to find the total number of distinct ways to climb to the top.

 Algorithm